 - (i) Faculty whose applications for an extension of the probationary period are rejected by the dean, may appeal to the FRB within seven (7) calendar days of receiving such notice.
 The appellant must make a written request for an FRB to the UFE president and the Chief Academic Officer during that seven (7) day span. - (ii) The appellant member shall set forth with specificity the reasons for the request made to the dean for an extension of the probationary period. - (iii) The FRB will convene within fourteen (14) calendar days of the date of the referral to hear the request.
-The FRB shall provide a written recommendation regarding the denied probationary period extension to the UFE president and the Chief Academic Officer within seven (7) days of the hearing. - (iv) The Chief Academic Officer will review the FRB's recommendation and shall resolve the denied extension of the probationary period.
+The FRB shall provide a written recommendation regarding the denied probationary extension to the UFE president and the Chief Academic Officer within seven (7) days of the hearing. - (iv) The Chief Academic Officer will review the FRB's recommendation and shall resolve the denied extension of the probationary period.
 The Chief Academic Officer shall notify in writing the UFE president and the appellant within seven (7) days from the receipt of the FRB's recommendation.
 If the Chief Academic Officer chooses to reject the FRB's recommendation, they shall include their reasons for doing so in the notification. - (v) The Chief Academic Officer's determination shall be final and binding, and may not be challenged through the Grievance Procedure in Article 12. - (b) Pre-Hearing Submissions.
-At least three (3) calendar days prior to a hearing before the FRB, the appellant shall submit to the FRB and the other party a written statement not to exceed two (2) pages summarizing the dispute and explaining why they believe that the dean failed to provide adequate consideration.
+At least three (3) calendar days prior to a hearing before the FRB, the appellant shall submit to all members of the FRB a written statement not to exceed two (2) pages summarizing the dispute and explaining why they believe that the dean failed to provide adequate consideration.
 If the dean would like to submit any other documents they may.
-Any documents directly related to the dispute (e.g., paid professional leave proposal, etc.) that a party intends to present at the hearing must be submitted with the party's statement to be considered by the FRB. - (c) Parties at the Hearing.
+Any documents directly related to the dispute (e.g., paid professional leave proposal, etc.) that a party intends to present at the hearing must be submitted with the party's statement to be considered by the FRB.
+The chair of the FRB will provide the written statements of the appellant and the dean or their designee to the other party at the start of the hearing. - (c) Parties at the Hearing.
 The appellant may have UFE representation.
 The UFE representative cannot sit on the FRB.
 The UFE representative may not address the FRB directly, but may advise the appellant.
-The dean may designate another administrator, e.g., an associate dean, to be their designee, but cannot designate a faculty member, including a department chair or program director, to represent the dean at the FRB. - (d) Conduct of the Hearing.
-Within seven (7) calendar days from the date that the panel is fully appointed the FRB shall convene.
+The dean may designate another administrator, e.g., an associate dean, to be their designee, but cannot designate a faculty member, including a department chair or program director, to represent the dean at the FRB.

+(d) Conduct of the Hearing.
+Within seven (7) calendar days from the date that panel is fully appointed the FRB shall convene.
 The hearing will consist of a presentation by the appellant, followed by the dean or their designee, followed by the opportunity for rebuttal by each side.
 The initial presentations shall be limited to twenty (20) minutes each; the rebuttals shall be limited to ten (10) minutes each.
 The FRB members may ask questions of either the appellant or the dean or their designee at any time during each presentation.
-The chair will serve as time keeper and restore time taken by asking and answering questions so that each party will have the full twenty (20) minutes for the initial presentation and ten (10) minutes for the rebuttal.
+The chair will serve as the timekeeper and restore the time by asking and answering questions so that each party will have the full twenty (20) minutes for the initial presentation and ten (10) minutes for rebuttal.
 Witnesses at the hearing are limited to the appellant, their UFE representative, and the dean or their designee.
 The hearing and any deliberations of the FRB shall be closed and confidential.